Leap Manifesto: Popular reception

-Polling data about the Leap Manifesto was published in April 2016 and showed widespread support for the document among the Canadian public.
+Polling data about the Leap Manifesto was published in April 2016 and showed support for the document among the Canadian public.
 Data showed that more than half of Canadians were aware of the manifesto and that there was an even split between those who supported and those who opposed it.
 A majority of supporters of the NDP, the Liberal Party, and the Green Party were in favour of the manifesto, and it also enjoyed plurality support among supporters of the Bloc Québécois; however, two-thirds of Conservative Party supporters were opposed to the manifesto.
 An April 2019 poll about the Pact for a Green New Deal, meanwhile, of which The Leap was a key organizer, found that 61% of Canadians were in favour of the proposal.